-Given the nature of the regulatory proceeding MRW will provide a budget for the development of the direct testimony, but at this time there is too much uncertainty concerning a budget for responding to data requests, preparing rebuttal testimony, assistance in the development of cross-examination and the brief, or any assistance in the overall lobbying efforts in this proceeding.
-We estimate that the development of the direct testimony would require a $18,900 budget.
-This would include preparation of the testimony to be submitted on June 8, reviewing testimony of other parties, cross-examination preparation, sponsoring the testimony, and some of the scheduled lobbying activities (see table below).
+MRW will provide budgets for the development of the initial memo and also for potential direct testimony.
+Given the nature of the regulatory proceeding at this time there is too much uncertainty concerning a budget for responding to data requests, preparing rebuttal testimony, assistance in the development of cross-examination and the brief, or any assistance in the overall lobbying efforts in this proceeding.
+Rather than provide a budget for these potential activities, MRW will bill Enron on a time and materials basis for this potential third phase.
+We estimate that the development of the assessment memo will be about $12,000 and that preparation of the direct testimony would require an additional $15,000 budget.
+This would include preparation of the testimony to be submitted on December 5, reviewing testimony of other parties, cross-examination preparation, and sponsoring the testimony, and some of the scheduled lobbying activities (see table below).
 This budget, however, would not cover the development of rebuttal testimony, responding to data responses, or preparation of cross-examination questions.
 We propose to bill you on a time and materials basis with an overall cap for the testimony, testimony preparation, and for sponsoring the testimony.
 Any additional work would be provided on a time and materials basis.
 These estimates do not include expenses, which typically is another 10%.